Expert Guide to Landing Your Dream Job: Strategies for Crafting a Standout CV, Resume, Cover Letter and LinkedIn Profile

 Dear [Hiring Manager’s Name],

-I am confident that my qualifications and experiences make me a ideal candidate for this position.
-I would be delighted to further discuss with you about how I can contribute to your team.
+I believe my abilities and work experience make me a suitable candidate for this role.
+I would be delighted to speak with you further regarding how I could contribute in your organisation.

 Sincerely,